Mass Readings for the 6th Sunday in Ordinary Time Year A

 Jeff Cavins reflects on the readings for the 6th Sunday in Ordinary Time Year A. Last week we looked at what we do, the outside.
 Today we look at what is on the inside, in our hearts.

-From Bishop Robert Barron.
-“What a privilege we have in this week’s readings to hear from the book of Sirach, composed by an ancient sage who was deeply immersed in the Torah, the law, and the rituals of the Temple.
+Another homily for the 6th Sunday in Ordinary Time Year A from Bishop Robert Barron.
+"What a privilege we have in this week’s readings to hear from the book of Sirach, composed by an ancient sage who was deeply immersed in the Torah, the law, and the rituals of the Temple.
 As such, he delivers one of the deepest truths of the spiritual life: God so respects our freedom, that he will allow us to experience life or death, good or evil.
 He will give us what we choose and, more to it, we will become what we choose.
-Each day, every moment, choose the path of love, and you will become the kind of person fit to live in heaven. “
+Each day, every moment, choose the path of love, and you will become the kind of person fit to live in heaven. "

-From Scott Hahn.
-“His Gospel reveals the deeper meaning and purpose of the Ten Commandments and the moral Law of the Old Testament.
+A reflection for the 6th Sunday in Ordinary Time Year A from Scott Hahn.
+"His Gospel reveals the deeper meaning and purpose of the Ten Commandments and the moral Law of the Old Testament.
 But His Gospel also transcends the Law.
-He demands a morality far greater than that accomplished by the most pious of Jews, the scribes and Pharisees.”
+He demands a morality far greater than that accomplished by the most pious of Jews, the scribes and Pharisees."
 Continue reading.